selten/galaxy-grafana-dashboard-setup/README.md

 ## Import data into InfluxDB

-1. Query the Galaxy Database for information and export this to a file using `gxadmin meta slurp-current > /tmp/gxadmin-meta-slurp`
+1. Query the Galaxy Database for information and export this to a file using `gxadmin meta slurp-current > /tmp/gxadmin-meta-slurp && gxadmin meta slurp-upto yyyy-mm-dd >> /tmp/gxadmin-meta-slurp`
 2. Import the data into InfluxDB using `gxadmin meta influx-post [InfluxDB Galaxy database name] /tmp/gxadmin-meta-slurp`

 ## Add your first Galaxy Dashboard to Grafana